Oceanlib/RNFM/README.md

-# FTRN
+# RNFM
+Paper is in double blind peer review.
 Code will be released here after the acception of the paper.